nexuer/utils/README.md

 # uitls
-A set of Go libraries that provide low-level, nexusops-independent packages supplementing the Go standard libs.
+A set of Go libraries that provide low-level packages supplementing the Go standard libs.